actinia-org/actinia-introduction/docs/4_clients.md

 This is still a development version but can be tested and used already.

-The actinia Connector is available from [https://apps.mundialis.de/actinia_connector/plugins.xml](https://apps.mundialis.de/actinia_connector/plugins.xml), simply add this URL in QGIS under Plugins > Manage and install plugins > Settings > Plugin repositories > Add.
+The actinia connector is available from [https://apps.mundialis.de/actinia_connector/plugins.xml](https://apps.mundialis.de/actinia_connector/plugins.xml), simply add this URL in QGIS under Plugins > Manage and install plugins > Settings > Plugin repositories > Add.

 ### Project Setup